tomoyaX2/autocomplete-component/questions.md

 ---

-11. How to render an HTML string coming from the server.
+# 11. How to render an HTML string coming from the server.

-# Answer

 Use dangerouslySetInnerHTML, but it's better to avoid this feature at all.
 Server may send some script, and it will be executed on client side.